timlabs/uscode/United States Code/TITLE 19-CUSTOMS DUTIES/CHAPTER 23-EXTENSION OF CERTAIN TRADE BENEFITS TO SUB-SAHARAN AFRICA/SUBCHAPTER II-TRADE BENEFITS.md

         * (II) is making substantial progress toward implementing and following,

-  * &nbsp;procedures and requirements similar in all material respects to the relevant procedures and requirements under chapter 5 of the NAFTA.
+  * &nbsp;procedures and requirements similar in all material respects to the relevant procedures and requirements under chapter 5 of the USMCA.

     * #### (ii) Country described
       * A country is described in this clause if it is a beneficiary sub-Saharan African country—